Neurodivergence + Slack Accessibility

 Research Method: Contextual Inquiry

-Our contextual inquiry began with the intention of observing how neurodivergent users had tailored Slack to best support their use of the platform.
-However, when we conducted our first interview, I had a realization while speaking with the participant— many users are unaware of Slack's full range of customization options.
-This insight led us to pivot our approach.
-Instead observing users’ current settings, we instead guided each participant through all customizable settings, the preferences setting, within Slack.
-I asked them to talk through each section and their motivations for each change they would make.
-This shift not only highlighted the issue of discoverability but also allowed us to witness users tailor their settings in real-time.
+Instead of observing current settings, we guided each participant through all customizable settings within Slack's preferences.
+I asked them to talk through each section and their motivations for changes they would make.
+This shift highlighted the issue of discoverability while allowing us to witness users tailor their settings in real-time.

 Research Method: Comparative Analysis